-- Unless you are in a major/program that requires an internship, or need the units in your schedule for other reasons (e.g., you must be a full-time student), you are not required to enroll in a Cooperative Education course, or COOP, but you may. - You do need to pay for the COOP credit(s) in which you enroll. - Some departments, like DGME, have their own internship class (DGME 250).
-Otherwise, you will need to enroll in either COOP 670 (Work Experience) or COOP 620 (Volunteer Experience).
-The number of credits for which you enroll will depend upon the number of hours you will be working/volunteering.
+- Unless you are in a major/program that requires an internship, or need the units in your schedule for other reasons (e.g., must be a full-time student), you are not required to enroll in a Cooperative Education course, or COOP.
+But if you need and want school credit for your internship, that is an option for you. - You do need to pay for the COOP credit(s) in which you enroll. - Some departments, like DGME, have their own internship class (DGME 250).
+Otherwise, you will need to enroll in a COOP class at either Canada or Skyline (CSM does not currently offer the COOP class).
 There is a substantial amount of paperwork and perhaps an assignment or two you will need to complete as part of the COOP.